15 Best Things to Do in Stratford (CT)

 This free museum will give you the behind the scenes story on Igor Sikorsky and helicopter production in Stratford.

-There you can trace Sikorsky’s career, learning about the first viable American helicopter, the Vought-Sikorsky VS-300 (1939).
-Another aviation pioneer, Dr Anselm Franz developed the gas turbine engine in Stratford during the 1950s, and a cutaway of his T55 is on show.
+Another aviation pioneer, Dr Anselm Franz developed the gas turbine engine in Stratford during the 1950s.
+A neatly presented cutaway of his T55 is on show.

-Together with a mass of models, photographs and documents there are some thrilling exhibits, relating to figures like the pilot John Olsen who flew a Sikorsky R4 above the Arctic Circle in 1946, or another Stratford inventor, Vincent Bendix, responsible for innovations like the auto self-starter and four-wheel brakes.
+Together with a mass of models, photographs and documents there are some thrilling exhibits.
+These relate to figures like the pilot John Olsen who flew a Sikorsky R4 above the Arctic Circle in 1946

 11. Wells Hollow Creamery